 Because intestinal Ms originate from monocytes, purified blood monocyte subsets will be subjected to a similar analysis to pinpoint the genes, which expression is highly influenced by mucosal microenvironment.

-In the retrospective study (Aim 2), we will take advantage of our repository of frozen large and small bowel mucosal specimens from patients with UC/IPAA collected at the time of surgery, which at the time of submission contained 96 patients (collected since 2009), 53 of them had at least one episode of pouchitis.
-Host and microbial RNA will be isolated from those specimens to determine tissue gene expression signatures and microbial diversity.
-We will analyze microbiome and host transcriptome in samples from these patients and develop diagnostic classifiers focused on a) UC-specific M/microbiome tranOMIC signatures established in Aim 1, and b) host/microbiome transOMIC classifiers using unbiased analyses for prediction of pouchitis in patients with UC/IPAA.
+In the retrospective study (Aim 2), we will take advantage of our frozen intestinal tissue repository, which at the time of submission contained mucosal samples from 96 patients with UC/IPAA collected since 2009, 53 of them had at least one episode of pouchitis.
+We will isolate host and microbial RNA from these specimens to determine tissue gene expression signatures and microbial diversity and develop diagnostic classifiers focused on a) UC-specific M/microbiome tranOMIC signatures established in Aim 1, and b) host/microbiome transOMIC classifiers using unbiased analyses for prediction of pouchitis in patients with UC/IPAA.

 C.2.
 PRELIMINARY DATA